Sorcerer

 Ability Score Improvement

-Additionally, whenever you gain this feature, you can replace one of your skill proficiencies with a skill proficiency offered by this class at 1st level.
+of your skill proficiencies with a skill proficiency offered by this class at 1st level.
 The proficiency you replace does not need to be from this class.

-Lastly, you can do one of the following, representing the magic within you flowing in new ways:
+of the following, representing the magic within you flowing in new ways:

-- Replace one of the options you chose for the Metamagic or feature with a different Metamagic option of the same level.
+of the options you chose for the Metamagic feature with a different Metamagic option of the same level. - Replace the option you chose for your Manifestation feature with

-- Replace the option you chose for your Arcane Refinement feature with one of that feature’s other options.
+of that feature’s other options. - Replace the option you chose for your Arcane Refinement feature with

-- Replace the option you chose for your Rapturous Presence feature with one of that feature’s other options.
+of that feature’s other options. - Replace the option you chose for your Rapturous Presence feature with

 Arcane Innovations

-At 4th level, you acquire insights in arcana that others would never realize.
+4th-level Sorcerer feature You acquire insights in arcana that others would never realize.
 You gain an arcane innovation of your choice.
 Your arcane innovations are detailed on the Arcane Innovation page.
 The Innovations Known column of the Sorcerer table shows when you gain additional innovations.
 A level prerequisite refers to your level in this class.

-Additionally, when you gain a level in this class, you can choose one of the Arcane Innovations you know and replace it with another Arcane Innovations that you could learn at that level.
+of the Arcane Innovations you know and replace it with another Arcane Innovations that you could learn at that level.

 Magical Guidance